 Try subscribing to one for six months.
 Count how many of their newsletters you actually read (and follow the advice suggested) in those six months.
 Be honest.
 Be brutal.
 Cut out the dead wood and unsubscribe if the answer is only one or two.
 That is one way to reduce the number of emails you get.

-If you are successful with this method, you will feel you have more control over those incoming emails.
+If you are successful with this method, you have more control over those incoming emails.

 Information overload is a threat to our productivity, so I recommend Graham’s book if you want to be proactive about reducing that overload.
 By managing your emails, and your time, by procrastinating less, you can focus on your priorities.

-I look forward to finishing the book.
+I look forward to finishing Graham’s book.
 Guess what – I have signed up for his newsletter.
+Oh the irony!

 Founder of Think Productive (@thinkproductive), Graham Allcott is an entrepreneur, author, speaker and podcaster, coaching strategies for business and time management.
 He is host of the podcast Beyond Busy.
 His book was first published by Icon Books Publication in 2014, and totally revised in 2019 because of the advances in technology.